sheldonucr/ucr-eecs168-lab/lab2/README.md

 1. Design your testbench for simulation `NAND_testbench` cell

 1. Do transient simulation with two different inputs and one output, you need to show if `NAND` gate is correctly working.
-You need to setup your testing variables such as timing, Input signal frequencies (`AIN`, `BIN`) with appropriate `AVDD` and `AVSS`.
+You need to setup your testing variables such as timing, Input signal frequencies (`AIN`, `BIN`) with appropriate `VDD` and `VSS`.

 1. Draw `NAND` gate layout (see lecture notes)